 - Report to the Office of International Services within 30 days of the program start date that appears on the I-20 Form.

-- Be registered full-time for at least two semesters each year.
+- Be registered full-time for at least two semesters each year (except in cases of authorized Reduced Course Loads).
 Failure to maintain the requisite course load could result in severe consequences.

 - Follow transfer procedures if applicable.